Stable Matching Mechanisms are Not Obviously Strategy-Proof: Discussion

-The main finding of this paper is that no stable matching mechanism is obviously strategy-proof for the participants even on one of the sides of the market.
-This suggests that there may not be any alternative general way to describe the deferred acceptance procedure that makes its strategy-proofness more apparent, implying that strategic mistakes observed in practice \citep{chen-sonmez2006,rees2016suboptimal,HRS2016,SS2017} may not be avoidable by better explaining the mechanism.
+This paper finds that no stable matching mechanism is obviously strategy-proof for the participants even on one of the sides of the market.
+This suggests that there may not be any alternative way to describe the deferred acceptance procedure that makes its strategy-proofness more apparent, implying that strategic mistakes observed in practice \citep{chen-sonmez2006,rees2016suboptimal,HRS2016,SS2017} may not be avoidable by better explaining the mechanism.
 This highlights the importance of gaining the trust of the agents who participate in stable mechanisms, so that they both act as advised (even when it is hard to verify that no strategic opportunities exist) and are assured that the social planner will not deviate from the prescribed procedure after preferences are elicited.

 For the case in which women's preferences are acyclical, we describe an OSP mechanism that implements the men-optimal stable matching.
 As may be expected, the strategy-proofness of this OSP implementation is easier to understand than that of deferred acceptance.
 It is interesting to compare and contrast this mechanism with OSP mechanisms for auctions.
 In binary allocation problems, such as private-value auctions with unit demand, procurement auctions with unit supply, and binary public good problems, \cite{Li2015} shows that in every OSP mechanism, each buyer chooses, roughly speaking, between a fixed option (i.e., quitting) and a ``moving'' option that is \emph{worsening} over time (i.e., its price is increasing).
-In contrast, in the OSP mechanism that we construct for the men-optimal stable matching with acyclical women's preferences, each man $m$ either is assigned his (current) top choice or chooses between a fixed option (i.e., being unmatched) and a ``moving'' option that is \emph{improving} over time: choosing any woman who prefers $m$ most among all remaining (yet-to-be-matched) men.
+In contrast, in the OSP mechanism that we construct for the men-optimal stable matching with acyclical women's preferences, each man $m$ either is assigned his (current) top choice or chooses between a fixed option (i.e., being unmatched) and a ``moving'' option that is \emph{improving} over time: choosing any woman who prefers $m$ most among all yet-to-be-matched men.
 This novel construction has come to be utilized by various OSP implementations, such as all of those that are surveyed in the end of the introduction.

 Bridging the negative and positive results via an exact, succinct characterization of how aligned the preference profile of the proposed-to side needs to be in order to support an obviously strategy-proof implementation remains an open question.
 A comparison of the respective preference profiles used for the positive result of \cref{osp-more-cyclical} and the negative result of \cref{not-osp-less-cyclical} (in \cref{app:not-osp-less-cyclical}) suggests that such a succinct ``maximal domain'' characterization may be delicate, and obtaining it may be challenging.\footnote{While a technical challenge, we find it unlikely that resolving this problem will yield interesting economic insights.}